FastComments/fastcomments-blog/src/content/(6-17-2022) FastComments - The Disqus Alternative For The EU.md

 ## Server Locations

-Our servers are currently split between separate datacenters Germany with backups in France.
+Our servers are currently split between two locations.
+We have our main deployment in Germany, with backups in France.

 ## How to Access our EU Site